mrasu/dataharpoon/example/README.md

 +---------------------------+--------+----------+
 ```

-### 2. Retrieve GitHub issues from `github/github-mcp-server` and categorize them using Claude
+### 2. Retrieve GitHub issues and categorize them using Claude

 The following SQL query retrieves issues from the `github/github-mcp-server` repository and asks Claude to classify them as either bugs or feature requests based on their titles and bodies.